 My Thoughts on the Halloween Franchise

 The Halloween series is one of the most iconic horror franchises of all time.
-Spanding over 12 films, soon to be 13, the series is full of phenomenal horror films…. and not so great ones.
+Spanding over 13 films, the series is full of phenomenal horror films…. and not so great ones.
 Michael Myers is the star of the franchise and is one of the most famous horror villains of all time.
 While as iconic and loved the series is, it’s really inconsistent.
-There are multiple timelines, retcons of previous films, and a remake.
+There are multiple timelines, retcons of previous films, a remake with a sequel, and a reboot/requel trilogy.
 I love this series and I’d say it’s my favorite of any horror franchise.

 My brother is also a fan of the series.
 We’ve had so many discussions and debates about this franchise.
-Every year we talk about the films for the entire month.
+Every year we talk about the films for the entire month of October.
 Our opinions are different so we always have good conversations.
 We may repeat ourselves but it never gets old for me.